HAND-PAINTED CREATIONS

 Check out my latest works.

-SOLD "Morning Song", the male Australian native Superb Fairy Wren, calling for his mate.
+SOLD - Prints Available "Morning Song", the male Australian native Superb Fairy Wren, calling for his mate.
 Acrylic on canvas

-SOLD "King of the Bush" the native Australian Kookaburra.
+SOLD - Prints Available “King of the Bush" the native Australian Kookaburra.
 Acrylic on art board.

-SOLD "The Secrets We Keep" Retro Design.
-Matte acrylic on art board
+SOLD - Prints Available “The Secrets We Keep" Retro Design.
+Acrylic on art board

-SOLD "The Secrets We Keep" mixed media collage on watercolour paper
+SOLD - Prints Available “The Secrets We Keep" mixed media collage on watercolour paper

-SOLD "Fly High Dragonfly" - A variation of the native Australian Emperor Dragonfly.
+SOLD - Prints Available “Fly High Dragonfly" - A variation of the native Australian Emperor Dragonfly.
 Acrylic & texture paste on canvas.

-SOLD "Bee my Honey Bee 2" - the native Australian blue-banded bee.
+SOLD - Prints Available “Bee my Honey Bee 2" - the native Australian blue-banded bee.
 Acrylic & texture paste on canvas.

-SOLD "King Penguins - Love at world's end" acrylic and pen on canvas
+SOLD - Prints Available “King Penguins - Love at world's end" acrylic and pen on canvas

-SOLD "Bee my Honey Bee" acrylic on canvas.
+SOLD - Prints Available “Bee my Honey Bee" acrylic on canvas.

 1. Earthy Greens